Group-9-VUW/Mission-Control/project_requirement/project_requirement_cases3-3c.md

 | Exit Conditions | The launcher is notified of the probable landing locations and whether it is safe to launch. |
 | Special Requirements | The Monte Carlo simulation must simulate the launch correctly and determine probable landing locations accurately. <br> The system must be compatable with the operating system it is being run on. |

+3a.
+As a part of determining the probable landing locations, the system must connect to an external Monte Carlo simulation, written by another team.
+The system must send the local weather data obtained from NOAA, or entered manually by the user to the Monte Carlo simulation as well as additional information regarding the rocket.

+3b.
+As another part of determining the probable landing locations, the system must be able to receive and store the data that results from the Monte Carlo simulation.
+This may involve receiving the data directly from the Monte Carlo simulation, or loading the data from a file that the Monte Carlo simulation saves to.

+3c.
+The final part of determining the probable landing locations is displaying the data.
+The system must display the simulation data visually to the user by showing the user probable landing locations on the map of the local area using a GUI.
+The displayed information should contain different ranges and confidence intervals.